nafarlee/git-good/README.md

 This is the command that allows you to customize your git configuration.
 Configurations can be applied globally, which will reside in a config file in your home directory, or locally, which will be stored with the project's `.git` repository.

-There are far too many configurations to enumerate, but some useful ones are:

 #### `git config --global user.name "John Smith"`

 Tell `git` to `config` our git settings `--global`ly by changing our `user.name` for further commits to `John Smith`